Eau Claire is known mostly for its music/art scene. But did you know it’s also a great place to visit for foodies?

 Stay: Staybridge Suites

 While staying at this quality hotel, you can sample some truly unique restaurants located near scenic River Prairie Park.
-Visit Za 51, the new sister restaurant of Dragnetti's.
+Visit Za 51, the sister restaurant of Dragnetti's.
 Enjoy tasty homemade pizza and be sure to check out the outdoor patio seating if the weather allows.
 Another great place to visit is Cowboy Jack’s, where you can enjoy flatbread pizzas, wraps, burgers and tasty desserts.
 If you’re a vegetarian, the Black Bean veggie burger is a must.
 The red pepper spread gives it a tasty extra kick.
 For dessert, don’t miss Jack’s Truffle with its chocolate shell and vanilla ice cream center.
 If you're looking for a unique menu, head over to 44 North.
 Their menu is separated by region and full of deliciousness.
 Oh, and did I mention that they have a full room dedicated to arcade games?
+If you're looking for a warm and inviting coffee shop, Cabin Coffee Co. is the place to go.
+They offer breakfast and lunch all day every day and sweet little treats to satisfy your cravings!

 Shop: Just Local Food Cooperative

 If you love quality food and also want to support local farmers, be sure to visit Just Local Food Cooperative.
 The co-op staff is incredibly knowledgeable; They know their farmers and their food.
 Just Local offers everything from locally brewed spirits to locally produced meat, as well as local chocolates from Legacy Chocolates and hummus/pita chips from Water St. Deli.
 All of it is to-die-for.

 Brunch: The Lakely (Weekends)

 Sleep in and then start your day off right with brunch at The Lakely, located inside The Oxbow Hotel.
 There you’ll find an ever-changing menu of locally sourced comfort food.
 Try the quiche of the day, a hearty Belgian waffle (served with butter and your choice of stewed blueberries or local maple syrup) or spring for their signature sandwich: The Farmhouse.
 There’s also local tea and coffee to complete your meal.
 Plus, they usually have some live music during brunch hours.
 So Eau Claire-esque.

 Lunch: Court'n House